 JSON, short for JavaScript Object Notation, is an open standard.
 Although its name doesn’t imply so, it is a language-independent data format.
-With Python’s JSON library, we can read, write, and parse JSON, in order to both store and exchange data using this versatile data format.
-It’s a prevalent data format because it is easy to read and write for humans too, although not as easy as YAML!
+With Python’s JSON library, we can read, write, and parse JSON to both store and exchange data using this versatile data format.
+It’s a prevalent data format because it is easy to read and write for humans as well, although not as easy as YAML!

 Python ships with a powerful and elegant JSON library to help you decode and encode JSON.
 You can import the module with: